weecology/retriever/docs/introduction.rst

 - BBS data consists of multiple tables.
 The main table is divided into one file per region in 70 individual compressed files.
 Supplemental tables required to work with the data are posted in a variety of locations and formats.
-The EcoData Retriever automates: downloading all data files, extracting data from region-specific raw data files into single tables, correcting typographic errors, replacing non-standard null values, and adding a Species table that links numeric identifiers to actual species names.
+The Data Retriever automates: downloading all data files, extracting data from region-specific raw data files into single tables, correcting typographic errors, replacing non-standard null values, and adding a Species table that links numeric identifiers to actual species names.